BelLinaac/BelLinaac/README.md

 ### 👨‍💻 About Me

 - 🔭 I’m currently working on building my foundation in **Python and Java**.
+And also currently have interest in SQL.
 - 🌱 I’m currently learning **Data Structures and Algorithms**.
 - 🥅 My Goal: To specialize in **Backend Development** and **Data Engineering**.
 - ⚡ Fun fact: I have a background in creative tools like **Photoshop** and **Unity**.